apple1417/bl-sdk-mods/ApplesBorderlandsCheats/Readme.md

 ## Changelog

+### Apple's Borderlands Cheats v1.5
+One shot mode will no longer set friendly NPC's health to 1.
+Added a "Revive Self" cheat.

 ### Apple's Borderlands Cheats v1.4
 Improved the hook for 1hp god mode, it should actually no longer be possible to take lethal damage.
 Made the hook for one shot mode use a parent class, which might fix issues if there's ever an entity that's not a `WillowPawn`.